Akiak, Alaska: Public services

+Education

+The Yupiit School District is the local school district.
+There is one school located in the community, Akiak School, attended by 99 students.

 Economy and transportation

 The majority of the year-round employment in Akiak is with the city, schools or other public services.
 Commercial fishing or BLM fire-fighting also provide seasonal income.
 Twenty-seven residents hold commercial fishing permits.
 The community is interested in developing a fish processing plant and tourism.
 Subsistence activities are important to residents.
 Poor fish returns since 1997 have significantly affected the community.

 The airport has a gravel runway in good condition, measuring 3196 ft long by 75 ft wide, at an elevation of 30 ft.
 The strip provides chartered or private air access year-round.
 Arctic Circle Air Service, Grant Aviation, and Hageland Aviation offer passenger flight service.
 Snow machines, ATVs, and skiffs are used extensively for local transportation to nearby villages.
 There are no docking facilities.

 The town has no sales tax, property tax, or special taxes.
 The sale or importation of alcohol is banned in the village.